KartikPandeyindia/home-brewed_data_structures/README.md

 when I did mathematics, all the topological, analysis and algebra concepts.
 Can I be able to work them out as naturally as possible.
 Because I believe using these naturally will only invoke their effect in actuality.
 I wonder.

+# 30/09/23
+When I said home-brewed; I didn't meant to create my own new DS because I can't but I'll try to sketch out the generic or unique ones or whatever that piques my interest.
+Moving this way forward, I feel why extend this idea to Algorithms?
+I am doing nothing out of new just remaking things.
+This is very possible, fun and useful.
+I always wondered there would be (as there are) more interesting algorithms other than the standard one of sorting and searching taught to us.
+I am specially interested in Signal Processing, Time Series and Neural Network one.
+They are specially interesting to me.
+However, I'll start with the standard ones first.